 We will have up to two Aid Stations set up per day to feed and water you along the way.
 And, if distance or hot weather conditions dictate, we may add more stations during a stage.

-Drinks : Water, Electrolyte Drink, Red Bull Energy
+Drinks : Water, Nuun Electrolyte Drink, Red Bull Energy

-Food: Fruit, Cookies, Chips, Protein treats, Clif bars, shots bloks and gels.
-Items may vary.
+Food: Fruit, Cookies, Chips, Protein treats, Clif bars, Clif shots bloks and Clif gels.
+(Items may vary)

-Aid Stations will also function as check points for Course Control purposes and the enforcement of Race Rules.
+Aid Stations will also function as check points for Course Control purposes.

 Note: We will not be able to stage personal food/water supplies for racers at any of the Aid Stations.
 You must be self-sufficient when it comes to bringing specific personal nutritional supplies.